-Altra Financial Advisors is licensed to serve members in Arizona, California, Colorado, Florida, Iowa, Minnesota, North Carolina, South Dakota, Texas, and Wisconsin.
+Altra Financial Advisors is licensed to serve members in Arizona, California, Colorado, Florida, Iowa, Michigan, Minnesota, North Carolina, South Dakota, Texas, Washington and Wisconsin.

 Trust services provided by Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.
 Trust and Investment products are not federally insured, are not obligations of or guaranteed by the credit union or any affiliated entity, involve investment risks, including the possible loss of principal.
 This is for informational purposes only and is not intended to provide legal or tax advice regarding your situation.
 For legal or tax advice, please consult your attorney and/or accountant.